Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Comparison of the Reynolds and Stokes solutions

-The velocity streamlines for the Reynolds and Stokes equations are presented in \cref{dbfs_vel}.
-For sufficiently steep slopes, the Stokes solutions yield flow recirculation in the lower corner whereas the Reynolds solutions do not.
-Close-up views of the corner recirculation at the base of the slope are shown in \cref{dbfs_vel_zoom}.
-For $\mathcal{H}=2$, flow recirculation is observed for approximately $\delta \le 0.25$ on grid sizes $\Delta x \sim 0.005$.
-At all expansion ratios, the size of the recirculation zone increases as $\delta \to 0^+$ and the geometry approaches the standard BFS.
-Notably, at $\delta = 0$ the separation and reattachment lengths $y_r$ and $x_r$ are consistent with those in the BFS examples of the same expansion ratio, despite the inlet and outlet lengths being different.

-The pressure contours for the Reynolds and Stokes solutions are shown in \cref{dbfs_pres}.
-In the step limit of $\delta \to 0^+$, the pressure drop $\Delta P$ is more extreme.
-For larger $\delta$, approximately $\delta \ge 0.5$ at $\mathcal{H}=2$, the minimum pressure of both the Reynolds and Stokes solutions occur at the outlet.
-For smaller $\delta$, the Stokes solutions change and obtain their minimum pressure at the step.
+The pressure contours for the Reynolds and Stokes solutions are shown in \cref{slope_pres} for $\mathcal{H} = 2$ and various $\delta$.
+In the step limit of $\delta \to 0^+$, the pressure drop $\Delta p$ is more extreme.
+Moreover, for smaller $\delta$ (steeper slopes), the Stokes solutions obtain their maximum pressure at the step.
+Whereas for larger $\delta$ (more moderate slopes), the maximum pressure for the Reynolds and Stokes solutions occur at the inlet.
 These observations are consistent with results for the BFS in that both $\frac{\partial p}{\partial y}$ and $\frac{\partial p}{\partial x}$ are significant in the vicinity of the large surface gradient.

-The fluid resistance $\mathcal{R}$ for the Reynolds and Stokes solutions to the smoothed step bearing examples are shown in \cref{dbfs_res} as a function of $\delta$.
-The corresponding percent errors in resistance are shown in \cref{dbfs_resErr}.
-In the pipe flow limit of maximum $\delta$, the Reynolds and Stokes solutions have minimal error in resistance.
-Percent error in resistance increases as $\delta \to 0^+$, and the step geometry exhibits the largest error between the models.
+The relative percent error in average pressure drop $\Delta p$ as a function of $\delta$ are shown in \cref{slope_p_err} for various expansion ratios $\mathcal{H}$; we include the results for the BFS at $\delta = 0$.
+For all expansion ratios, relative percent error in $\Delta p$ increases as $\delta \to 0^+$, and the BFS exhibits the largest error between the models.
+Moreover, relative percent error in $\Delta p$ increases with increasing expansion ratio.